 Doing this will prevent damage to the unit or electrocution when working with the unit.
 It also prevents the unit being accidentally turned on during the winter.
 If it is turned on, the unit will use water to create the cool air.
 If this water is exposed to freezing temperatures, it can damage your condensing unit within the A/C unit.

-2. Clean the outside of the unit
+2. Clean the outside of the air conditioner

 Leaving anything hanging around your unit could damage it throughout the winter.
 Trim any plants that are hanging over the unit or growing too close and sweep away any leaves or grass that could blow onto it.
 Using a hose with high pressure is a good option to clean the fan blades and condensing coils and rid of dirt and bugs.

 Clear out all debris that is around the unit as well so that winter winds don’t blow it underneath or into the unit.
 Freezing temperatures and snow can trap the debris, which could cause damage once summer comes and you start the unit back up.